rodrigoiii/skeleton-outdated/README.md

 * When you remove the Validation Rule, delete Validation Exception also.

 ## License
-My Framework is released under the MIT Licence.
+This project is released under the MIT Licence.
 See the bundled LICENSE file for details.